Paternity Leave Guide for Employers

 If the employee has confirmed they will start their paternity leave on the date of birth, and they are in work the day the child is born, paternity leave will start the following day.

 If the baby is born early, and provided the employee has worked for the employer for a minimum of 26 weeks by the qualifying week and meets all other criteria, they would still be eligible to take paternity leave.
-If the employee has already given notice of their intended start date for paternity leave, they should advise you as soon as reasonably possible that the baby has been born and if they will be starting their paternity leave early.
+If the employee has already given notice of their intended start date for paternity leave, they should advise their employer as soon as reasonably possible that the baby has been born and if they will be starting their paternity leave early.

 If the child arrives before the employee has submitted their SC3 form, this must still be completed and returned to you as soon as reasonably possible to confirm the due date and actual date of birth.